-There are many mistakes that can easily cause your website to lost most or all of its organic search traffic.
-If you have a profitable website, or one that’s already getting plenty of visitors, tackling SEO when you know little about it can lead to costly mistakes.
+There are many mistakes that can easily cause your website to lose most or all of its organic search traffic.
+If you have a profitable website or one that’s already getting plenty of visitors, tackling SEO when you know little about it can lead to costly mistakes.

 Take a look at what I mean above by a “pricey mistake”.
 Going from 2,000 visits a day to a few hundred is enough to cause panic in anyone!

 What could have caused this?
 Poor management of a site redesign (particularly in regards to redirects), a Google Penalty for deceptive or malicious content, a terrible backlinking scheme, among a range of other options.